Editor’s Note: This post has been updated with fresh links and new content for readers like you 😉

 Here’s what that bidding strategy option looks like within a Display network only campaign:

-Enhanced CPC: Something we already covered earlier with the option to raise or lower bids by 30%.
+As mentioned above, ECPC gives you the option to raise or lower bids by 30%.

 Here’s a look at the options you can set: